From the desk of Lisa Mathess, M.A., SHRM-CP, Lead Consultant - Motor Team

 A common misconception is that once an effective accommodation is implemented, the decision is final.
 However, the interactive process is meant to be ongoing.
 Accommodations are not guaranteed to last forever and there are times when a change may be needed by the employee or employer.

 Accommodations are individualized and may be continuous or temporary.
 Even a long-term reasonable accommodation may not be permanent.
-If an accommodation no longer meets the disability-related need or begins to pose a hardship, there is an obligation to explore alternative ideas.
+There are various reasons an accommodation might need to be changed or removed; for example, an accommodation no longer meets the disability-related needs of the employee or begins to pose a hardship, or there are alternative accommodations that would be equally effective and better meet the employer’s business needs.
+When employers want to change or remove an accommodation, they should engage in an interactive process with the employee to explore alternative ideas.

 In some cases, an employee may indicate that they no longer need an accommodation.
 This may cause the employer to question the ability to remove an accommodation and what appropriate action might be taken.
 Below are some practical tips for the employee and employer regarding the need for a change in or removal of a reasonable accommodation.